Meet The Team

 Victoria graduated from Charles Sturt University in 2014.
 After graduation, she pursued a career in equine practice.

-She has worked in a variety of places ranging from private practice to university clinics to a sheikh-owned stud in the Middle East.
-She recently completed a residency in equine surgery through the American College of Veterinary Surgeons.
+Victoria has worked in a variety of places ranging from private practice to university clinics to a sheikh-owned stud in the Middle East.
+She then commenced a residency in equine surgery through the American College of Veterinary Surgeons and is now a registered specialist in Equine Surgery.
+She has a particular interest in emergency surgery.

 Outside of work Victoria enjoys baking and spends much of her free time in the kitchen.